- For years SAP has stated that on HANA and in-memory computing.

 As we covered in the article How to Understand Why In-Memory Computing is a Myth,

 “Calling HANA “in-memory computing” is the same as saying “bullet based shooting,” when discussing firearms.”

-All computing is in memory there is no form of computing that is performed without memory because the results would be unacceptable.
+All computing is in memory; no form of computing is performed without memory because the results would be unacceptable.
 On this computer being used to type this sentence, the program has been loaded into memory.
 HANA is differentiated from other databases in that it loads more of the tables into memory, but it does not load all of the tables.
-Secondly, there is no performance benefit that has been demonstrated from HANA by following this approach over competing database offerings.
+Secondly, no performance benefit has been demonstrated from HANA by following this approach over competing database offerings.

 Conclusion and Calculation

 SAP receives a 0% accuracy rating for the use of the term in-memory computing.

 This is one of many research articles on a specific topic, that support a larger research calculation.
 For the overview of the research calculation for all of the SAP topics that were part of the study, see the following primary research A Study into SAP’s Accuracy.

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.

 Using the Diagram